Gutenberg is the new standard editor for WordPress

 WordPress has a long tradition of always improving and providing the best CMS experience for its users.
 Our humble opinion is that it is the de-facto standard CMS and the best one ever created.
 After all, as of this writing WordPress powers over 43% of all the websites out there.
 Let that sink in, almost half of all the websites.

 For comparison, here’s what the old classic editor looked like.

-In November of 2018, Gutenberg arrived as a standard editor and replaced the classic one
+In November 2018, Gutenberg arrived as a standard editor and replaced the classic one

 Gutenberg is WordPress’ latest editor experience.
-The core idea is using blocks instead of only text, which was the case in previous versions of WordPress.
+The core idea is to use blocks instead of only text, which was the case in previous versions of WordPress.

 It adds so much more flexibility and diversity and makes creating pages and writing content a breeze.

 Page templates were good but they were kinda static.
 Say, you had 10 pages that used one template.
 All of them would end up looking the same and would differ only in terms of text content and images.

 With Gutenberg, we now have reusable blocks.
 We can treat Gutenberg blocks as “legos” that represent sections.
 They can be reused over and over and we can build pages and posts in a more flexible manner.
 Now, each page or post can have a unique layout.